 Annie Guglia: “It’s the best time right now” for diversity & inclusion in skateboarding

-The star skateboarder sat down for a Q&A to tackle the growing space for women in the skateboarding world, her role as an ambassador for the LGBTQ2+ community, and what lies ahead for the next generation of skateboarders.
+In August 2020, about a year before those delayed Games, the star skateboarder sat down for a Q&A to tackle the growing space for women in the skateboarding world, her role as an ambassador for the LGBTQ2+ community, and what lies ahead for the next generation of skateboarders.
 And of course, the importance of being proud of who we are, no matter who that may be.

 We won’t deny that skateboarding is kind of a man’s world.
 What does it look like to be a woman in this world?